 If you failed to meet these guidelines or you did not complete your IRS forms correctly, your company could be subject to penalties that could swell into the millions and stack up from each month and year you are out of compliance.
-In fact, the IRS has used Letter 226-J to notify employers who may not have complied with section 4980(a) and (b) of the Employer Shared Responsibility provision of the ACA Employer Mandate during the 2015 tax year.
-The IRS has recently started assessing penalties for the 2016 tax year.
-As potential penalties have been increasing in amount from one year to the next, each year gets a bit more ominous.
+In fact, the IRS continues to use Letter 226-J to notify employers who may not have complied with section 4980(a) and (b) of the Employer Shared Responsibility provision of the ACA Employer Mandate that they could be assessed a penalty.

 Today we wanted to give you a deeper dive into ACA penalties so you can use this information to help understand your risk and keep your company ACA compliant.